The Best Ways to Store and Manage Medical Images

 Many healthcare facilities rely on CDs as a medical image storage solution, but it comes with a price – CDs cost large providers up to $1.5 million per year, with many hospitals producing 100,000 CDs annually.
 As well as taking up a great deal of physical space, locating archived CDs can take several hours.

 There are other risks associated with CDs.
 For one, there’s the possibility of patients losing them which can be a HIPAA violation.
 Additionally, CDs can become corrupt or damaged making them unreadable.
-An easier (and safer) medical image sharing method utilizes QR codes.
-With QR SNAP™, patients just need to show their QR code to their healthcare provider to share their images and reports instantly.
+Easier, safer image sharing can now be best facilitated with a cloud-native, serverless solution like RamSoft’s OmegaAI.

 Internal server for medical image archiving